As a parent, you may be wondering, "What should I be teaching my preschooler to get them ready for reading in kindergarten?"

 Remember, the beautiful thing about children is that every child is unique and different.
 But typically developing children develop phonological skills in a fairly predictable progression.

-Before developing phonological awareness, children typically show basic listening skills, a growing word vocabulary, and a basic understanding of language to express need, comment on experience, and understand others.
+Before developing phonological awareness, children typically show basic listening skills, a growing word vocabulary, and a basic understanding of language to express needs, comment on experiences, and understand others.

 Word awareness.
 Word awareness typically comes about without direct instruction.
 Children begin to realize words exist!
 They may see a parent tracking words with their finger as they read.

 Responding to words.
 Remember when we were talking about children innately loving poems, nursery rhymes, silly songs, finger plays, and books with rhymes?
 That's what we mean by responding to words!
-The majority of preschoolers will have enjoy playing wit rhyme (ex: new, two, stew, blue) and alliteration (words with same beginning sound ex: Peter Parker picked purple plums) by age 4.
+The majority of preschoolers will have to enjoy playing with rhyme (ex: new, two, stew, blue) and alliteration (words with the same beginning sound ex: Peter Parker picked purple plums) by age 4.